User Identification

 Identify users

-To identify users, you can use the identify function of the HTML Script or the NPM Package.
+To identify users, you can use the identify function from one of our Frontend SDKs.
 When calling it you need to provide a unique identifier for the user.
 We highly recommend using the primary id of your user in your database.
-You should call this function after initialization of the SDK, once you know the user is authenticated.

 This will create a user profile and from then on, all tracked events will be associated with the identified user.
 Also existing events sent from the anonymous user session, will be merged with the identified user.